-6.3 The Company's website
+6.26.3 The Company's website

-- 6.3.1 The Company shall reserve a section of its website for good corporate governance and shall publish its corporate governance statement there along with all the main information on the activities of the Company. - 6.3.2 The Company's website shall include the following information: - 1.
-The Company's corporate governance statement. - 2.
-Non-financial information. - 3.
-The Company's remuneration policy.
+- 6.2.16.3.1 The Company shall reserve a section of its website for good corporate governance and shall publish its corporate governance statement there along with all the main information on the activities of the Company. - 6.2.26.3.2 The Company's website shall include the following information: - 1.
+The Company's corporate governance statement. - 1.2.
+Non-financial information. - 2.3.
+The Company's remuneration policy. - 3.4.
+Summarised information on the Company's Board of Directors, CEO, auditors and members of sub-committees. - 4.5.
+Information on the Company's shareholders' meetings, including time and location, information on candidates to the Board, and the agenda of the meeting, together with the date of issue of the annual accounts and interim financial statements.

-- Summarised information on the Company's Board of Directors, CEO, auditors and members of sub-committees. - Information on the Company's shareholders' meetings, including time and location, information on candidates to the Board, and the agenda of the meeting, together with the date of issue of the annual accounts and interim financial statements. - 6.
+- 5.6.
 Meeting notices, minutes of shareholders' meetings and documents presented at the meeting.
-It is not necessary to publish a list of the shareholders and proxies that have attended meetings. - 7.
+It is not necessary to publish a list of the shareholders and proxies that have attended meetings. - 6.7.
 Information on the arrangements for the appointment of the Nomination Committee, the working procedures of the Committee and information on the Committee members.
-Information on Committee members shall be published at least six months before the Annual General Meeting. - 8.
-The Nomination Committee's justification for its proposal of candidates. - Information on how Board candidate proposals will be submitted, and how shareholders may propose candidates for board membership to the Nomination Committee. - 10.
-The Company's Articles of Association. - 11.
-The Board's rules of procedure. - 12.
-The Company's annual accounts and the report of the Board of Directors. - 6.3.3 The above-mentioned information shall be updated within seven days from the time that the Directors and/or the executive managers become aware that the information has changed.
+Information on Committee members shall be published at least six months before the Annual General Meeting. - 7.8.
+The Nomination Committee's justification for its proposal of candidates. - 8-9.
+Information on how the Board candidate proposals will be submitted, and how shareholders can submitmay propose candidates proposals to the Nomination Committee. - 9.10.
+The Company's Articles of Association. - 10.11.
+The Board's rules of procedure. - 11.12.
+The Company's annual accounts and the report of the Board of Directors. - 6.2.36.3.3 The above-mentioned information shall be updated within seven days from the time that the Directors and/or the executive managers become aware that the information has changed.